josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 That is the bridge.

 Arendt identifies the political limit of coercion under constitutional conditions: terror cannot simply substitute for the problem of mass adherence.

+*A note for the North Americans in particular: due to the 20th century in all its glory, “terror” has a perfectly legitimate meaning of “state terror”, which is Arendt’s context.*

 Zuboff identifies a technological development that complicates that limit: increasingly fine-grained systems can shape conduct without requiring either spectacular state violence or genuine persuasion.